Mrs Sarah Smallwood, Faculty Leader

 Every student will follow a programme similar to the Key Stage 3 programme that seamlessly prepares them to take a GCSE qualification in mathematics.
 The tier of entry that they undertake is dependent upon their previous attainment (Foundation level allows students to achieve up to a grade 5 and Higher level up to a grade 9).

-For the most able Mathematicians, the Further Mathematics GCSE is offered.
+For the most able mathematicians, the Further Mathematics Level 2 Certificate is also offered.
 This develops the students’ research skills whilst the teacher takes a more facilitative role.
-Students also gain insight into the level of Mathematics that will be experienced at A level.
+Students also gain insight into the level of mathematics that will be experienced at A level.

-Within the mathematics faculty there are opportunities for students to further their mathematical problem solving skills and logical ability by taking part in the UK Mathematics Challenge, High Tunstall is also involved with Newcastle University in an annual Maths challenge as well as a number of trips are organised throughout the year to different road shows.
+Within the mathematics faculty there are opportunities for students to further their mathematical problem solving skills and logical ability by taking part in the UK Mathematics Challenge and the annual Maths Challenge at Newcastle University.
+In addition, a number of trips are organised throughout the year to different road shows.